-You can switch YSFReflector servers with your radio by entering the Special command/cross mode private call DTMF code (by default it's \) or the Cross mode group call DTMF code (by default it's #) followed by the desired server's ID (5 digits).
+You can switch YSFReflector servers with your radio by entering the Special command/cross mode private call DTMF code (by default it's ) or the Cross mode group call DTMF code (by default it's ) followed by the desired server's ID (5 digits).

-You can also use the Wires-X® button menu of your radio to select/search for servers.
+You can also use the Wires-X ${\mathbb R}$ button menu of your radio to select/search for servers.

-The YSFReflector connector is a C4FM connector, but it supports DMR, D-STAR®, NXDN® and P25 cross modes.
+The YSFReflector connector is a C4FM connector, but it supports DMR, NXDN® and P25 cross modes, and D-STAR® with the openSPOT4 Pro.